-Most of the elaborate ornamentation in the theater was lost in the 1960’s when a floor was added to convert the balcony into a second auditorium.
+Most of the elaborate ornamentation in the theatre was lost in July 1968 when plans by architect Henry George Greene added a floor to convert the balcony into a second auditorium.
 A concession stand and escalator were added to the balcony level, but most of its ornamentation remained untouched.
-The lower theater had pillars added, apparently to support sections of the new floor, and any surviving decorations were covered with drab draperies.
+The lower floor had pillars added, apparently to support sections of the new floor, and any surviving decorations were covered with drab draperies.

-The CityRep group used the theater for live stage productions after Cineplex Odeon let its lease expire in the 1980’s, but they were eventually forced to find a new home when the theater was sold.
+The CityRep group used the theatre for live stage productions after Cineplex Odeon let its lease expire in the 1980’s, but they were eventually forced to find a new home when the theatre was closed in 1988 and was sold.

 The new owner, a writer from Park City, planned to restore the building for live entertainment, but it never happened.
-The theater was sold again and the new owners started a restoration project, but apparently if failed.
+The theatre was sold again and the new owners started a restoration project, but apparently it failed.